3ximus/bb-cli/README.md

 - issue list - add way to sort by recent or the ones the user has participated on
 - issue log - is broken, and doesn't use current branch as issue key
+- issue edit - edit issue title and maybe some tags
 - View/Edit issue checklist
+- pr list - add timings information with a flag